Macrometacorp/docs/docs/geofabrics/geofabric-endpoints.md

 <Tabs groupId="operating-systems">
 <TabItem value="console" label="Web Console">

-To delete a GeoFabric in the Macrometa Web console:
+To view GeoFabric endpoints in the Macrometa Web console:

 1. [Log in to your Macrometa account](https://auth.paas.macrometa.io/) in the `_system` GeoFabric.
 1. Click **Geo Fabrics** to navigate to the GeoFabrics management page.
-1.
+1. Click the name of the GeoFabric for which you want to view endpoints.
+1. Global and regional endpoints are displayed in the **ENDPOINT** field next to each global or regional entry.

 </TabItem>
 <TabItem value="api" label="REST API">